-- Automotive Carpentry
+- Automotive Carpentry Engineering

-- Engineering

-- Logistics and Distribution
+- Logistics and Distribution Hospitality

-- Hospitality

 - Farming Agriculture

 - Cafe Services

-The focus will be on the teaching and learning of 'good men' traits and characteristics.
+men' traits and characteristics.
 Credits and NCEA level 2 will be a by-product, not a focus.

 The goal will be to help transition young men from school with a clear pathway for their future ambitions.